 On the site you will find these interesting Czech persons:

 - Tomáš Novotný

 - Robert Pergl

 - Martin Zahradník

-He is a world class in speedsolving the 7x7x7 Rubik's cube, and especially a 6x6x6 Rubik's cube.
-Within the Czech community, Luboš excels due to a very little thinking time he needs among the particular moves in order to solve puzzles.
+He was a world class in speedsolving the 7x7x7 Rubik's cube, and especially a 6x6x6 Rubik's cube.
+Within the Czech community, Luboš excelled due to a very little thinking time he needed among the particular moves in order to solve puzzles.
 His official profile.

-He is excellent in blindfolded solving events.
+He was excellent in blindfolded solving events.
 Vojtěch was the first Czech who officially solved both 4x4x4 and 5x5x5 Rubik's cube blindfolded.
-Solving of multiple cubes while blindfolded is not a problem for him either.
+Solving of multiple cubes while blindfolded was not a problem for him either.
 Among others, he used to be an owner of the Czech record for solving a 3x3x3 Rubik's cube blindfolded.
 His official profile.

 Jessica Fridrich (formerly Jiří Fridrich)

 She is one of the world's most famous persons in the area of speedcubing, thanks to a so-called Fridrich method.
 This method is nowadays used by most 3x3x3 speedcubers.